hanabi/hanabi.github.io/README.md

 ### The Trash Finesse (Weak Form)

 * After deciding on the target of a clue, players carefully choose between using a color clue and a number clue in order to avoid violating *Good Touch Principle* with the ancillary cards that will be touched (since every clued card is treated as a card that will eventually be played).
 Sometimes, when both a color clue AND a number would violate *Good Touch Principle*, players are forced to pick between the lesser of two evils.
 * However, sometimes you can see that it IS possible to use a color or number clue to uniquely touch a clue target without "picking up" extra bad cards.
-So, when this is done deliberately, it promises that the other players have the exact "missing" cards that the trash cards would look like.
+So, when extra bad cards are deliberately touched in this way, it promises that the other players have the exact "missing" cards that the trash cards would look like.

 ### A Trash Flowchart